 Have you ever wondered how the internet of things got its name?
 Well wonder no more, as this week’s guest explains how the phrase came to be.
 Kevin Ashton, who is the author of How to Fly a Horse, joins me to talk about the beginnings of IoT, his optimism about the future and how the world he imagined back in the late 90s measures up to today.
-It’s a fun episode that will take you back to the pre-dot com era.

 There was so much news this week, that we skipped having a guest in favor of just keeping track of some big moves in the sector.
 This week was Google’s time to shine since it launched both Actions on Google (an SDK for talking to its Assistant on Google Home) and its IoT operating system plus the Weave communications protocol.
 Not to be topped Microsoft released an SDK for Cortana it’s voice powered personal assistant and Amazon doubled down with AI for all on AWS.
 So Kevin Tofel and I spent the first half of the show discussing what this means.